 A strong family = A strong foundation for society!

-Our Families: Ever notice the lost look on children’s faces in public?
-The sense that our children are getting involved in stuff that in years gone by adults would have never dreamed of doing – yet alone children.
+Our Families – Ever notice the lost look on children’s faces in public?
+The sense that our children are getting involved in stuff that in years gone by adults would have never dreamed of doing, let alone children.
 What is wrong with a society that puts for profit companies in charge of:

 Clearly there is something wrong here. our families are a building block of a strong society.
 What companies and our government have done here is nothing short of criminal.
 Families don’t have to be blood related, but instead are made up of groups of people caring and loving others where they are at.

-Those children who are taken from their families for little more than the fact that the family lacks resources to defend itself from unproven allegations and are “traded” like commodities between for profit companies that are often owned or have the judges and attorneys on their boards that placed the child there in the first place.
+- The children who are taken from their families for little more than the fact that the family lacks resources to defend itself from unproven allegations are “traded” like commodities between for profit companies that are often owned or have the judges and attorneys on their boards that placed the child there in the first place.
 Those children are nothing but young “slaves” who will live the rest of their lives branded as a product of the system.
-If our system is willing to negatively label these children throughout their adult lives as a result of their forced indentured childhoods – is that not like the scarlet letter or star of David of days of old?
+If our system is willing to negatively label these children throughout their adult lives as a result of their forced indentured childhoods, Is it not like the scarlet letter or star of David of days of old?
 Many of these children end up in the system throughout their lives as a result.
 Statistics clearly show that our government does not make good parents, nor a healthy environment in which children can grow to their full potential.

 Our Family Court system has been corrupted beyond belief.
 It is now used to divide and conquer families – for the system to take children and place them in the system.
 This part of our court system has been set up under the administrative branch of the courts, in order to avoid having to honor the constitutional and civil rights of those involved in it.
 When the founding fathers created our system of justice, this was never their intent.
 Children and their families have rights and a voice that needs to be honored and respected as well.
 When there is a financial incentive for the courts to take the children and place them in foster care/ CPS (child protective services) / DHS (department of human services) / adopt them out – something is wrong.
 This system needs to be revamped and all financial incentives removed, and all persons rights and voices respected.
 Children need both parents involved in their lives for Strong Communities – and healthy children.